 Beef production has long been a source of contention among those modeling trade with China.
 Nearly all projections have indicated that China would be unable to produce sufficient feedstuffs to meet requirements for cattle production (as well as other animal and fish products) leading to grain and oilseed imports growing at an increasing rate, necessity of large net beef imports, or a combination of both.
-The purpose of this article is to explain why-technically-China can potentially meet its long-term beef requirements through domestic production.
-The term technically is crucial as the model used is not a trade or economics based one.
+The purpose of this paper is to explain why such a scenario has not come to pass, provide projections to 2030 for animals and farm-raised fish with emphasis placed on cattle, and explain why-technically-China can potentially meet its long-term beef requirements through domestic production.
+The term technically is crucial as this is not a trade or economics based model.